Deploy any app to your own VPS — by AI, by CLI, or by API.

 | Onion / .onion | Optional Tor v3 hidden service published alongside any deployment.
 Set onion: true. |

-1. Get a VPS #
+1. Get a server #

 Impreza apps need a server to run on.
 Three ways to get one: